As a fashion blogger over 50, I am frequently approached with inquiries about curvy style.

 Conventionally, the curvy woman is perceived to have an hourglass, triangle, or inverted triangle shape, with a narrow waist and accentuated hips and breasts.
 According to these standards, women with apple or rectangle shapes might not be considered curvy due to their less defined waists.

-I, being a bit of a non-conformist, do not agree with this convention: I believe that a woman with curves can be curvy, whatever her physical shape and I prefer to attribute, in fact, sizes from 46 to 52 to this category, whatever body shape they have.
+As a bit of a non-conformist, I disagree with these rigid conventions.
+In my view, any woman with curves can be considered curvy, regardless of her specific body shape.
+Therefore, I prefer to include sizes 46 to 52 in this category, embracing various body types.